Olunelson/alx-pre_course/0x01-git/README.md

 i'm learning git from alx.
+This is a readme edit from github